1luke/kotlin-retrofit2-extensions/README.md

 # A compact Retrofit extension for quick networking

 A simple quick helper to fetch some JSON with little code.
-Extends retrofit with `fetchJson` generic API that enforces expected data and error types specific to each endpoint.
+Extends retrofit with `fetch` generic API that enforces expected data and error types specific to each endpoint.

 The generic implementation makes it easy to extend the API with more endpoints without duplicating networking-code.